The future of small short term loans is changing.

 The larger and more well-known lenders.
 Such as Wonga, Peachy and QuickQuid, hold the prominent positions in Google search results.
 And these are organic results, built up over a long period of time due to reputation and popularity.

-Smaller and lesser known lenders will unlikely hold prominent search engine result positions.
+Smaller and lesser known lenders will unlikely hold prominent search engine result positions unless they innovate and adapt.

-Google’s payday loan ruling gets marketed as a positive move.
+Google’s payday loan rules gets marketed as a positive move.
 Helping to protect consumers.
 It is possible that the decision has limited competition.

-The biggest lenders will continue to attract new customers.
-Whilst the smallest and newest lenders will struggle to find their audience.
+The biggest lenders will continue to attract new customers as they feature more prominently with Google.
+Whilst the smallest and newest lenders will struggle and find it more difficult to find their audience.

-It is possible that an increasing number of people will turn to payday loan brokers, such as Cash Lady.
-To find and compare the smaller lenders.
+It is possible that an increasing number of people will turn to small loan brokers, such as Cash Lady to find and compare the small loan lenders.
 The future of payday loans can be one that remains competitive.
-As long as a wide range of lenders can still get discovered.
+As long as brokers such as ourselves can help find and discover the wider range of options available.

-The future of payday loans will be one that get influenced by technology.
+The future of small short term loans will be one that get influenced by technology.

 New technologies are improving affordability.
 And the assessment process, making these assessments more accurate and reliable.
 As a result, it is probable that default rates will drop.